ThePyrotechnic/rocketleague-spotify-api/README.md

 ## Testing

-To run the tests against the code itself (useful for debugging):
+To run the tests against the code itself (Calls endpoint functions directly; handy for debugging.
+Does **not** actually start a server):

 - `pytest .`